Emerging Markets Index Investing

 It's clear to see that while a hypothetical investment of $10,000 invested in 2003 has grown over time, there are times of severe losses that investors need to be aware of.
 The art of investing is being able to balance your tolerance to risk with the opportunity for gain.

-Investing in Emerging Market Index ETFs with Admiral Markets
+Investing in Emerging Market Index ETFs with Admirals

-To view the list of available products, simply visit the Admiral Markets Contract Specification page.
+To view the list of available products, simply visit the Admirals Contract Specification page.
 From here you can search for 'emerging markets' to see which products are available, as shown below:

 Read on to learn how to get started.